 Analyze the district's assessment data as they relate to the district's curriculum and instruction and, based on the data, determine what curriculum areas are in need of change and what instructional formats need adjustments, reporting any recommendations for change resulting from that analysis.
 The candidate shall provide a final report to the site supervisor that includes direct references to changes and improvement in the following areas: cultural competence, achievement of diverse students and personalizing the learning environment with high expectations for all students.
-Standard Element 2.3 Understand and develop and supervise the instructional and leadership capacity across the district.
+2.3 Understand and develop and supervise the instructional and leadership capacity across the district.
 Working with a school district, the candidate will complete the following activities associated with "supervision of instruction": Meet with principals and district leaders to assess the teaching and learning issues of the district.
 Based on the findings, develop a plan of action to improve teaching and learning practices.
 Using evidence-based research, develop a plan that clearly stipulates what practices are to be changed; how the change process will take place; who will be involved; timeline for action; resources needed (human, time and financial) for the plan to be implemented; and the evaluation or assessment activities to be used to determine if the changes are effective.
 Meet with a building principal to analyze the building's achievement data and map the alignment of the building's curriculum, instruction and assessments.
 Based on the findings of the data analysis and mapping, the candidate will make recommendations for alignment changes using evidence-based research to support the recommendations.
 Using the recommendations from items 1 and 2, the candidate will develop a budget in consultation with the superintendent and/or chief school business official sufficient for full implementation of the recommendations.
 The budget should include the following resources: human, time, material and additional outside resources.
-The candidate will work with district leadership to review and map the assessment and accountability system the district uses to monitor student growth.
-At a minimum, the candidate will include in the map of the district's system the following information: the multiple and varied assessments; the persons responsible for using the data to improve teaching and learning and a description of how that process or system works; and a description of how the assessments and data are used in the performance evaluations of teachers and administrators.
+The candidate will work with district leadership to review and map the assessment and accountability system the district's system and persons responsible for using the data to improve teaching and learning and a description of how that process or system works; and a description of how that are used in the performance evaluations of teachers and administrators.
 The candidate will review the district's professional development plan.
-If none is available, the
+If none is available, the candidate will develop a plan the district's deministrators.
+The candidate will review the district's professional development plan.
+If none is available, the candidate will the candidate's internship supervisor.